 There is no need to sweat until you faint!
 Tackle exhaustion with cooling clothes such as cooling vest or cooling shirt, or a combination of cooling caps, bandanas and neckbands.

 E.COOLINE is a unique cooling system, which mimics the natural climate control of the body and thus prevents loss of performance and concentration by heat and reduces its impacts on health.

 Our cardiovascular system runs at maximum speed in high temperatures.
 The body suffers from loss of fluids and heat stress.
 Performance and concentration significantly decrease.

 Employees are often not sufficiently protected against the impacts of heat.
 Studies show that already 1.5-2% of fluid loss lead to a reduction in performance of about 4%.
 A study carried out by Wuppertal University and the German Federal Highway Institute determined that at an ambient temperature of 37°C, concentration was already reduced by 32%.
 In addition, Aggressiveness rises and so does the number of accidents.
 The continuously high heart frequency, a consequence of the thermoregulation of the body, sweating and exhaustion add to this situation.
 H&S at the workplace is different.

 Concentration and performance are extremely important for the health and well-being of employees.
 In times of demographic change, good and healthy employees will guarantee the continuous success of companies.

-Hot working environments together with a high increase of body temperature may lead to heat stroke or even the failure of vital organs.
-The mechanics of Formula 1 are confronted with similar problems as 3.5 million employees in Germany and millions more worldwide.
+Hot working environments together with a high increase of body temperature may lead to heat strokes or even the failure of vital organs.
+The mechanics in the Formula 1 are confronted with similar problems as 3.5 million employees in Germany and millions more worldwide.

 E.COOLINE was already successfully tested in most of these working areas: in the automotive industry, foundries, steel mills, glass factories or at construction sites.